It's no secret the average American diet falls nutritionally short.

-Starkel recommends Emerson Ecologics, an online distributor of many brands of dietary supplements, because they have a “medical board of advisors who espouse similar quality criteria” to those mentioned above.
+Starkel recommends Emerson Ecologics, an online distributor of many brands of dietary supplements, because the company has a "medical board of advisors who espouse similar quality criteria" to those mentioned above.

 Lastly, take a look at ingredient labels.

-Some supplements contain many fillers and undesirable ingredients like sweeteners.
+Some supplements contain many fillers and undesirable ingredients, like sweeteners, says Starkel.
 Similar to choosing a healthy food product, steer clear of anything with a lengthy ingredient label.